Explore

 The Master Album

 Roll With It; damn, talk about a catchy uplifting song.
-Possibly the happiest Oasis song and one I always turn to lift my spirit and to remind myself not to care what naysayers think.
-Why is Wonderwall considered Oasis signature song?
+Possibly the happiest Oasis song and one I always turn towards to lift my spirit and to remind myself not to care what naysayers think.
+Why is Wonderwall considered Oasis's signature song?
 It’s a great song but why it?
 It’s become the cliché song of choice for guys with acoustic guitars at parties.
-Even the choir at my sister’s school sings it; I don’t deny it’s an amazing song but with a band with an amazing back catalog as Oasis, choose another one to play on the radio.
+Even the choir at my sister’s school sings it; I don’t deny it’s an amazing song but with a band with an amazing back catalogue as Oasis, choose another one to play on the radio.
 Some Might Say is the song which started my Oasis journey.
 I feel it’s the perfect introductory Oasis song, summing up what the band is all about.
-Cast No Shadow strikes such powerful imagery, however, the song Morning Glory is my choice for the centerpiece of the album.
-The lyric “another Sunny Afternoon walking to the sound of my favourite tune” describes many an afternoon to me; it’s kind of depressing actually.
+Cast No Shadow strikes such powerful imagery, however, the title track Morning Glory is my choice for the centrepiece of the album.
+The lyric “another sunny afternoon walking to the sound of my favourite tune” describes many an afternoon to me; it’s kind of depressing actually.
 The song is about drug use and that is what this album is, a drug.
 You can’t stop listening to it, even when you think you’ve had enough of it you keep coming back for more.
-Even the two brief musical interludes are amazing, even the novelty song She’s Electric is amazing.
+Even the two brief instrumental interludes are amazing.
+Heck, even the novelty song She’s Electric is amazing.

 (What’s the Story) Morning Glory?
 Era B-Sides and Rarities

-With all these incredible B-sides it makes me think Oasis could have possibly made a whole album out of them, or make Morning Glory a double album but nope, they made them B-sides.
+With all these incredible B-sides it makes me think Oasis could have possibly made a whole album out of them or even make Morning Glory a double album.
+But nope, they made them B-sides.

 Why is Acquiesce considered their best B-side?
 It’s a great song but like Wonderwall, I don’t get why it’s singled out so much.
 In my opinion, it’s the most overrated Oasis song.
 Talk Tonight, on the other hand, sends shivers down my spine on every listen; it has the most vulnerable lyrics Noel has ever written with the story behind the song seems too incredible to be true.
-I like to think of Bonehead’s Bank Holiday as Oasis’ attempt at a Blur song, a track previously only included in the vinyl editions of Morning Glory.
-Is it just me or did the songs that not make it the B-side compilation The Masterplan even better than those which didn’t; It’s Better People, Step Out (sounds like an early 2000’s pop-punk song) and Round Are Way, in my opinion, are better than most of the songs on The Masterplan.
-Speaking of the actual song The Masterplan, a tune which sums the journey of life within five minutes: that we are all part of a masterplan which we can’t understand, so we should just make the best of it.
-It contains some of best, no, most incredible lyrics Noel has ever written.
+Conversely, I like to think of Bonehead’s Bank Holiday as Oasis’ attempt at a Blur song (a track previously only included in the vinyl editions of Morning Glory).
+Is it just me or did the songs which not make it to the B-side compilation The Masterplan are even better than those which didn’t?
+It’s Better People, Step Out (sounds like an early 2000’s pop-punk song) and Round Are Way, in my opinion, are better than most of the songs on The Masterplan.
+Speaking of the actual song The Masterplan, a tune which sums up the journey of life within five minutes: that we are all part of a masterplan which we can’t understand, so we should just make the best of it.
+It contains some of the best, no, most incredible lyrics Noel has ever written.
 I love Noel’s comments regarding the song being a B-side, “Well, I don’t write shit songs!”

 0 comments, Reply to this entry